kart-projects/Starbucks-Capstone/README.md

 # Welcome to Starbucks-Capstone project
-In this project we will analyze simulated datasets that mimics customer behavior on the Starbucks rewards mobile app.
+In this project we will analyze simulated datasets containing transaction, demographic information and offers that mimics customer behavior on the Starbucks rewards mobile app.
+The task in this project is to combine these datasets  to determine which demographic groups respond best to which offer type.

 ### Table of Contents